6.5.1 Connecting to File

 - When a blank line marks the end of the data block, you can specify End = <blank>.

-- For Excel files which have multiple sheets, specify the Excel Sheet to import.
+- For Excel files which have multiple sheets, specify an Excel Sheet to connect (you will have the chance to connect additional sheets after the connection is made.

 - If Main header lines are detected or specified, an additional Save file header to drop-down is added to the bottom of the dialog, with options to save the file header to the Worksheet label area or the Book organizer.